 Standing proud at the end of Great Langdale is Bowfell (or Bow Fell on an Ordnance Survey map).
 This is one of the most iconic fells in the Lake District.
-Its pyramid shape is recognisable anywhere, and Crinkle Crags sits quietly next to it.
-A hike through these hills is arguably more enjoyable than climbing the tricky Helvellyn via Striding Edge because these fells offer varied terrain and beautiful, ever-changing views.
+Its pyramid shape is recognisable anywhere.
+A hike through these hills is arguably more enjoyable than climbing the tricky Helvellyn via Striding Edge (another classic Lake District walk - see below) because these fells offer more varied terrain and beautiful, ever-changing views.

 As you follow The Band to the summit of Bowfell, you'll pass Three Tarns, which is a wonderful place to pause for a breather.
-This is quite a demanding walk, but the views of Scafell Pike, the Pennines and Windermere make it all worth it.
-Once you've descended back down to the valley floor, you'll be pleased to know you can head to one of the many Lake District walkers' pubs for a well-earned pint.
+This is quite a demanding walk, but the views of Scafell Pike (the highest peak in the Lake District) and Windermere (arguably the area's most famous lake) make it all worth it.

 Tarn Hows Circular Walk